-9.17.1 Regular Paydays
+A. Regular Paydays

 Employees are paid biweekly, every other Wednesday.
-If a payday fails on a holiday, paychecks will be available on the preceding non-holiday workday.
+If a payday falls on a holiday, paychecks will be available on the preceding non-holiday workday.
 If an employee is absent when paychecks are distributed, the employee may claim the paycheck from the Administration Department upon return.